 This lesson covers the first six chapters in Isaiah.
 Chapter one I have already written about.
 You can find it here.
 The lesson has a great list of verses from the first six chapters that describe the wickedness in the world today.
-I will look at a couple of references from this list, but strongly suggest you go over the list with a fine-tooth comb and decide which of these items would resonate with your particular class or in your own life.
+I will look at a couple of references from this list, but strongly suggest you go over the list with a fine-tooth comb and decide which of these items will resonate with your particular class or in your own life.
 To appreciate the glory of Zion we first have to see how far off track the world has gotten and how far it will go before Christ returns.
-The first sign of departure from the Lord I will cover is Isaiah 3:9.
+The first sign of the world’s departure from the Lord I will cover is Isaiah 3:9.

 9 The shew of their countenance doth witness against them; and they declare their sin as Sodom, they hide it not.
 Woe unto their soul! for they have rewarded evil unto themselves.

 Today’s society is compared in wickedness to Sodom, which is appropriate.
 However, today’s society has surpassed Sodom in its wickedness.
 This verse says that people in the last days will not hide their sin of sodomy and other crimes against God.
 Instead, they will be proud of their sins.
 The day we start to take pride in our sins is the day we reward ourselves with our own evil.
 In Isaiah 5:11 – 12 we have the same sin being foretold that the Romans were guilty of.

 11 Woe unto them that rise up early in the morning, that they may follow strong drink; that continue until night, till wine inflame them!